ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 *What do they need to know prior to trying this game?*

-- Know how to click mouse and press key.
+- Know how to click mouse .
 - Can read the text and image.

 ## Assessment Measures